 You might love that pop of yellow – but not everyone will.
 Stick to soft whites and other light, neutral colors that people can easily adapt to suit them or paint over themselves.

 4. Artisanal building materials

-It might be cool to you to know that your backsplash tiles came from a small tile manufacturer in the foothills of the Dolomites, but 9/10 people are not going to care.
+It might be cool for you to know that your backsplash tiles came from a small tile manufacturer in the foothills of the Dolomites, but 9/10 people are not going to care.
 Stick with quality, no-nonsense materials – you’ll almost never get a return on investment for something fancier.

 5. Designer lighting fixtures

 Good lighting is essential to putting your house in well, in a good light.
 However, be wary of assigning too much value to a light fixture.
 It’s easy to blow through your renovation budget on fancy lights when a staging company can rent you standing lights to achieve a similar effect.
 Updating your lighting is a good idea – just tread cautiously!

 6. Ripping out your tub